frontity/docs/docs/deployment/deploy-using-vercel.md

 In [their own words](https://vercel.com/docs) : _Vercel is a cloud platform for static sites and **Serverless Functions** that fits perfectly with your workflow.
 It enables developers to host Jamstack sites and web services that **deploy instantly**, **scale automatically**, and **requires no supervision**, all with **no configuration**._

-We strongly recommend this service as it is serverless, cheap, includes CDN, and really easy to set up.
+We strongly recommend this service as it is serverless, cheap, includes a CDN, and is really easy to set up.

-It also supports the cache technique stale-while-revalidate (they name it [Serverless Pre-Rendering](https://vercel.com/blog/serverless-pre-rendering)), a powerful way to improve your site speed.
+It also supports the cache technique stale-while-revalidate (which they call [Serverless Pre-Rendering](https://vercel.com/blog/serverless-pre-rendering)).
+This is a powerful way to improve your site speed.

 ## Table of Contents